Ahat: History

 On May 19, 2004 the band released their third album, Made in USA.
-According to the publishers the album is the biggest investment made by a Bulgarian musical producer.
+According to the publishers, the album is the biggest investment made by a Bulgarian musical producer.

 Golden Rock Tour 2004 is the band's second live album recorded during their impressive national tour in 2004 and released in 2007.
 In 2009, they released a single called "Tam" (Там, There).

+For their 30th anniversary in 2017, Ahat embarked on a nationwide tour with guest appearances by Joe Lynn Turner.